hugivar/userstyles/obsidian/README.md

 ## Usage

-Currently, I have this userstyle obsidian.css symlinked into of my Obsidian apps themes folder
+Currently, I have this userstyle obsidian.css symlinked into of my Obsidian apps themes folder as this is still a work in progress.

 ```sh
 /Users/nezhivar/repos/obsidian-core/.obsidian/themes